District Council of Yankalilla puts community safety first with new COVID-19 measures

 Council is focused on minimising disruption to services we deliver across our community, especially those that if impacted, will reduce the district’s ability to recover from this pandemic.

-We remain committed to continue our day to day business tasks, but the way we deliver our services may look a little different for now, this includes not opening our front doors.
+We remain committed to continue our day to day business tasks, but the way we deliver our services may look a little different for now.

 The Federal Government continuously review and enforce new initiatives to reduce the spread of COVID-19 – otherwise known as coronavirus – within the wider Australian community.